DamianK77/espnow_rc/README.md

 If the ESP32 is in transmitter mode, it will automatically wait for a message from a receiver that is ready to pair.
 To start sending that message call `erc_rx_start_pairing` on the receiver configured ESP32.
 This will periodically send a broadcast looking for a free transmitter.
 If a transmitter is found, they will bind.
 This will happen automatically and does not need any extra functions.
 Beware that bind does not persist after reboot.

+You can also manually pair to any mac address you want using `erc_set_peer_mac` function by specifying the other ESP32's MAC address.

 ### Transmission

 To transmit and receive the data use functions `erc_send_data` and `erc_receive_data`.
 They can be used on both receiver and transmitter in order to send control signals to the receiver or back telemetry to the transmitter.
 Both use the `erc_dataframe_t` as the data carrier.
 After creating the dataframe and setting the ch0 to ch7 values (all are `int16_t`) send them using the function `erc_send_data`.
 Function `erc_receive_data` will write the most current received data to the dataframe given in the argument, which can be then used to control a device or display telemetry.